GeunhwaJeong/haneul-new/sdk/ledgerjs-hw-app-haneul/README.md

 ### getPublicKey

-Get Haneul address for a given BIP-32 path.
+Gets the Haneul address for a given BIP-32 path.

 #### Parameters

 -   `path` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** a path in BIP-32 format
+-   `displayOnDevice` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** whether or not to display the address on the Ledger device.

 #### Examples